GIScience/openrouteservice/docs/technical-details/tag-filtering.md

 Notation:
 _italic words_ are variables defined for the respective section and group several tags.
-`monospace code` are tags from openstreetmap.
+`monospace code` are tags from OpenStreetMap.
 `[square brackets]` denote a range of possible tags.
 `*` denotes any tag, `key != *` denotes the absence of `key`.